lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Use of the HKDF-based Key Derivation Function within CMS

+Unlike within the Composite KEM Combiner function, When used as a KDF for CMS, HKDF requires use of the HKDF-Expand step so that it can accept the length parameter `kekLength` from CMS KEMRecipientInfo as the HKDF parameter `L`.

 The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is defined in {{!RFC5869}}.
 The HKDF function is a composition of the HKDF-Extract and HKDF-Expand functions.

 ~~~
 HKDF(salt, IKM, info, L)